FerretDB/FerretDB/website/blog/2023-03-21-mongodb-vs-postgresql-database-comparison.md

 Unlike MongoDB, FerretDB's open source nature means you can freely use, modify, and contribute to the codebase.

 For more information on FerretDB and how we plan to bring MongoDB workloads back to its open source roots, read [this article](https://blog.ferretdb.io/mangodb-overwhelming-enthusiasm-for-truly-open-source-mongodb-replacement/)

+**Edit 7/26/2023: In the section, "License and cost," we incorrectly stated that "the MongoDB license requires you to open-source any application using MongoDB."
+This should not have been generalized to all use cases, and we apologize for the oversight.
+In reality, the SSPL license may require you to open-source your application, but only in certain scenarios and use cases.
+We fixed the paragraph accordingly.
+Special thanks to Twitter user [@MakrOfAdventure](https://twitter.com/MakrOfAdventure) for bringing this into our attention.**